|

 utility -- a small lex-YACC preprocessor tool by Richard

-J. Mathar to convert certain date ranges in a pcal calendar
+J. Mathar to convert certain date ranges in a PCAL calendar file

-file into lists of single day specifications recognized by
+into lists of single day specifications recognized by PCAL

 -